nineinchnick/trino-properties-index/README.md

 This operation may require retrieving several versions of the `io.trino:trino-server:${version}:tar.gz` artifacts to the local Maven repository of the machine on which the tool is being used and may require multiple minutes to complete.
-Note that the current project is equipped with a [Update](.github/workflows/update.yaml) Github workflow specifically tailored to take care of this maintenance task over GitHub runners, by utilizing their fast internet connection, and ephemeral storage.
+Note that the current project is equipped with an [Update](.github/workflows/update.yaml) Github workflow specifically tailored to take care of this maintenance task over GitHub runners, by utilizing their fast internet connection, and ephemeral storage.